 - 1.5 The SCR Assurance Framework is reviewed and updated at the end of each calendar year.
-The next annual review of this document is scheduled to commence in November 2020. - 1.6 A draft of the Assurance Framework is presented to the MCA and LEP Boards to approve any changes.
-The Assurance Framework is then submitted to the Ministry of Housing, Communities and Local Government (MHCLG) and other Government Departments for approval, including the Department for Transport and Department for Education.
+The next annual review of this document is scheduled to commence in December 2020. - 1.6 A draft of the Assurance Framework is presented to the LEP and MCA Boards to approve any changes.
+The Assurance Framework is then submitted to the Ministry of Housing, Communities and Local Government (MHCLG) for approval.
+It is also circulated to the Department for Transport (DfT) for information.